 In 1962, building on the successes of THE FANTASTIC FOUR and SPIDER-MAN, Marvel writer/editor Stan Lee began creating other superheroes to star in existing Marvel books.
 Thus Iron Man debuted in issue 39 of TALES OF SUSPENSE rather than his own title.
 At the time the number of titles Marvel could publish was limited by their distributor, and that was likely the reason.
 While Lee’s brother Larry Leiber worked on the script from Stan’s plot, the cover was drawn by Jack Kirby, who created the “costume” or armor.
 Interior art was begun by Kirby and finished by Don Heck, who soon took over most of the art on the feature.

 Most Marvel cover logos at the time were designed by production manager Sol Brodsky and finished or inked by letterer Artie Simek, who also did much of the cover lettering.
-All the captions and balloons on the cover above look like his work, and he probably did the “IRON MAN’ logo as well, using very square block letters and a pattern of small rivets.
+All the captions and balloons on the cover above look like his work, and he probably finished the “IRON MAN’ logo as well, using very square block letters and a pattern of small rivets.
 This was a time-honored technique for metal-themed characters and words in comics.
 Another, more artful one is this logo created for DC Comics by their staff designer Ira Schnapp:

 ©DC Comics, Inc.